 You can usually get 20% of your fluid needs from food.
 You can drink just about any fluid to meet the rest of your needs.
 Juice, soft drinks, smoothies, coffee, tea, even alcoholic beverages all count.
 Just keep in mind that caffeine and alcohol can have a diuretic effect that makes you lose water.

 How do you know if you are dehydrated?
 Symptoms include: dry mouth, dizziness, weakness, muscle cramps, weak or rapid pulse, confusion, sluggishness, fainting, inability to sweat, and decrease urine output

-During warm months “hydration stations” are put around the campus so residents and staff have easy access to water flavored with a variety of fresh fruits.
-“Plain water can loose its appeal, but the addition of watermelon, lemon and lime, and other fresh fruits makes the water more appealing to the eye and palate,“ according to the General Manager of Dining Services at Moravian Hall Square.
+During warm months “hydration stations” are placed around the campus so residents and staff have easy access to water flavored with a variety of fresh fruits.
+“Plain water can lose its appeal, but the addition of watermelon, lemon and lime, or other fresh fruits makes the water more appealing to the eye and palate,“ according to the General Manager of Dining Services at Moravian Hall Square.

 68 Years after Battle, a War Medal Arrives